 According to National Geographic, COVID-19 may eventually transition into a "mild childhood illness," joining the four endemic human coronaviruses which contribute to the common cold.
 Three determining factors, human immunity retention (vaccine or otherwise), virus evolution, and prevalence of older population immunity, will set the pace of post-pandemic transition.
 If COVID-19 responds similarly to related diseases, it will take sixty to seventy percent of the human population to become immune to end the pandemic phase.
 We have entered a new year with no magic to make the coronavirus go away.

 Many people have lost loved ones, colleagues, and acquaintances.
 Our daily lives have forever been disrupted.
 If we can, we work from home, and if we have them, we oversee our children's school day.
 We debate statistics of those lost, observe new surges, use terms new to many, like efficacy, and wait for COVID-19 to go away.
 We put into practice government messaging by limiting our social interactions, wearing masks, and practicing good hand hygiene.
 There is no getting around a pandemic; it looms large.
-Collectively everyone is participating in vanquishing this unseen foe.
+Collectively, our Brooklyn estate planning attorney details, everyone is participating in vanquishing this unseen foe.
 Individually it is a good time to ask yourself some questions about your legacy and personal legal preparedness.

 Is Your Estate Plan Prepared For An Emergency?

 - What is the status of your will?